TracyRe/zagat-clone/README.md

 * Sass with variables and mixins
 * Angular5
 * Firebase
-* Tested with Karma and Jasmine
+* Tested with Karma and Protractor

 ### License
 [MIT](./LICENSE.txt)